Whitehaven R.L.F.C.: Summer era

 In early 2008 Gerard Stokes was offered the job of coaching Haven, after coach Paul Crarey left the club citing personal health issues.
 Stokes led Haven to the play-offs during his first season in charge.
 However a disastrous 13-game losing streak saw the club relegated to Championship 1 at the end of the 2010 season.

+2010 Reformation

-Following relegation Haven went into administration and re-formed under the name 'Whitehaven 2010' as a consequence Haven were deducted nine points for next season's Championship 1.
+Following relegation at the end if the 2010 season, Whiteaven went into administration and re-formed under the name Whitehaven 2010.
+As a consequence, Haven were deducted nine points for next season's Championship 1.

 Club legend David Seeds was appointed head coach and started the season unbeaten, wiping out the nine-point deduction in the first few games but fell short of promotion being knocked out in the play-offs by Doncaster.
 Following the game David Seeds resigned as coach and Les Ashe resigned as assistant coach.

 Towards the end of 2011 Haven appointed Don Gailer from the North Devils in Australia as new head coach, with the remit being promotion to the Championship.
 Haven finished 4th, thus securing the final promotion berth after Doncaster, Barrow and local rivals Workington Town.
 Gailer was sacked just two weeks after securing promotion following a rift between the coach and Haven players.

 In September 2012 Haven announced that ex Castleford coach Dave Woods would coach the side in 2013, Haven immediately set about strengthening for 2013 signing prop Paul Jackson from Super League side Castleford.
 Prior to the start of the season Haven announced a dual registration link-up with Super League side St Helens, during the season Ade Gardner, Paul Clough, Tommy Makinson, Carl Forster, Jordan Hand, Joe Greenwood, Anthony Walker and Adam Swift would turn out for the club with Swift in particular impressing from fullback.
 Haven started well, winning the opening two games before losing at home to Leigh Centurions in front of the Premier Sports cameras.
 Haven would finally break a 7-game losing streak against local rivals Workington Town winning 29–18 on Sunday 23 June before securing a place in the Championship for the following season.